 Free Book Tokens

 Thanks to National Book Tokens and lots of lovely book publishers and booksellers, more than 14 million £1 World Book Day book tokens will be distributed to children today.
-The tokens can be used to get £1 off any full-price book or swapped for one of the 10 £1 Books
+The tokens can be used to get £1 off any full-price book or swapped for one of the 10 £1 Books, which include two YA reads-Geek Girl and Killing the Dead.

 - Win a set of 20 Puffin Classics (ends April 2nd).
 The set includes Alice’s Adventures in Wonderland, The Wizard of Oz, Huckleberry Finn, Little Women, Black Beauty, Peter Pan, The Jungle Book and Treasure Island (see image, right).